Albizia coriaria

 Albizia coriaria is a deciduous tree native to Tropical Africa belonging to the family Fabaceae, the root and stem bark are widely used in traditional medicine to treat a variety of diseases.

 Description

-A medium to large sized and heavily branched tree capable of reaching up to 18 - 36 m tall.
+A medium to large sized and heavily branched tree capable of reaching up to tall.
 The base of the tree may sometimes have short buttressed roots, its crown is flat and spreading, while the bark is brown to dark colored and having irregular scales.
 Leaves are bipinnately compound and the stems and rachis are often covered in short hairs.
-Leaflets are up to 3.5 cm long and 1.5 cm wide, they are narrowly oblong to elliptic in shape with a rounded or obtuse apex.
+Leaflets are up to long and wide, they are narrowly oblong to elliptic in shape with a rounded or obtuse apex.
 The inflorescence is in hemispherical heads and fragrant, the petals are white and stamens have a reddish top and whitish base.
-The fruit is a brownish pod, reaching up to 12 - 24 cm long.
+The fruit is a brownish pod, reaching up to long.

 Distribution

 The species is native to Tropical Africa, from Ivory Coast in West Africa eastwards to Ethiopia and Kenya and southwards to Angola and Tanzania.